 - Illegal in the eyes of law: Currency exchange in India without a bill is considered an illegitimate activity by the law.
 The dealer and the customer are both punishable by law for such illicit transactions.

-Hopefully the above reasons abundantly clarify the pitfalls of currency exchange in India.
-Undoubtedly, some of the possibilities mentioned above are rare but they are not complete unheard of and we feel the consumer needs to know.
-Plenty of times customers deal with black market money exchangers in India only to avoid paying a tiny tax.
+Hopefully, the above reasons abundantly clarify the pitfalls of currency exchange in India.
+Undoubtedly, some of the possibilities mentioned above are rare but they are not completely unheard of and we feel the consumer needs to know.
+Plenty of times customers deals with black market money exchangers in India only to avoid paying a tiny tax.
 They, however, miss the bigger picture.
 It is extremely imperative for one to choose a reliable money changer in India.
 Always insist for a bill!
 It’s the only way you know you’re in good hands.